iitmaniac/The_Joy_Of_Computing_Using_Python/README.md

 **Token_Counter_Using_While_loop.py** : It displays the Token Number in a institution and takes input from the counter person for the further continuation of the Token Counter.

 **List_Operations.py** : This includes basic List Operations performed on various lists in the program.

+**Fizz_Buzz_Puzzle.py** : Here we are writing the function for famous Fizz-Buzz puzzle for the given set of numbers and displaying the output for the given input values by the end users.
+We are using multiple if-elif-else statements for the Puzzle execution.